itachi880/esay_mailer/README.md

 ## Email Queue System

-> The package includes a built-in email queue system that automatically handles batch email sending and provides better reliability.
+> The package includes a basic email queue system that processes emails sequentially for better reliability.

 ### How the Queue Works